SeanMcOwen/Root-Finding-Simulation/GDS/GDS.md

 4. iteration_step: The value for the iteration which the algorithm is on, starts as 0
 5. simulation_time: The current simulation time in datetime, assigned at simulation start

+## Stateful Metrics
+1. objective_value: The absolute value of y, which signifies the objective function we are trying to minimize to 0

 ## Parameters

 ### System